Are you a new ball python owner and want to make sure you are properly caring for it?

-Fill a bathtub or other large container with approximately an inch of the warm water.
+Fill a bathtub or other large container with approximately an inch of warm water.

 Using a bathtub will give your ball snake plenty of room to swim around and stretch out, something you will find they love to do.

-If you aren’t able to let your ball python use the bathtub, a large container will also work.
+If you can’t let your ball python use the bathtub, a large container will also work.

-Just remember they will enjoy stretching out their body fully, so don’t grab too small of a container.
+Remember, they will enjoy stretching out their body entirely, so don’t grab too small of a container.